 Length and specificity

-Chart Mogul’s research showed that 92% of CTAs on B2B SaaS landing pages are fewer than five words long.
+Chart Mogul’s research showed that 92% B2B landing page CTAs are fewer than five words long.
 While the industry at large seems to have moved away from the dreaded one-word “Submit” button, keeping it short and simple is still best.
 Think along the lines of “Start My Free Trial Now” or “Schedule a Demo.”
 Sometimes, even just “Let’s Chat” can work if the rest of the content is compelling enough and creates the urgency necessary to win over users.
 When in doubt, be action-oriented, urgent, and specific, like “Download Your Free eBook Today.”
-You can always test variations on your buttons to find what works best.
+You can always test variations to find what the best B2B CTA.

 Most of the best SaaS landing pages these days—particularly for companies that sell to other businesses—have a button in the upper right and another button (or two) on the page, like so: